 Nymo threads are made of unconditioned nylon, this does mean it is more likely to fray however, it comes in a wide range of colours making it well suited for bead embroidery.
 If you want to condition a thread yourself you simply hold your block of wax in one hand, pressing the thread into it with your thumb and pull the thread through it using your other hand, it is best to do this several times to ensure good coverage.

-Monofilament chord is made from a single synthetic strand that is sturdy enough to not require a needle.
-When using clear chord, you can put colour on the end you are using when threading, to make it easier to find if you have to put it down.
+Monofilament cord is made from a single synthetic strand that is sturdy enough to not require a needle.
+When using clear cord, you can put colour on the end you are using when threading, to make it easier to find if you have to put it down.

 There are three things to consider when choosing wire as a beginner: hardness, gauge and metal type.
 Hardness refers to how flexible it is and directly affects how well it will hold its shape.
 There are three major categories of hardness, the softest is called ‘Dead soft’, which is very easy to bend making it perfect for tight coils but will also easily be bent out of shape.
 ‘Half hard’ wire is still bendable, but it is springier and will hold its shape better, ‘Full Hard’ describes wire which is really springy and is best at holding its shape once formed, this does however require the most force when being manipulated into shape.
 Memory wire is considered different because it holds its’ factory-made shape so well that it behaves like a slinky, this makes it great for bracelets and requires special memory wire cutters because it will likely damage any other tool.
 You also need to understand gauge, which basically means the thickness or diameter of the wire.
 The thicker and heavier a wire is, the smaller the gauge number will be.
 For example, a 28-gauge wire will be like a thread, whereas 12 gauge will be thick and require a lot of force to bend.
 Just like metal findings, the type of metal needs to be considered if it is going to be in contact with the skin and information on the composition of any given wire can be found on its spool.